myIR, payments and more

-If you are an employer who already offers access to a registered superannuation scheme, you and your scheme trustees may want to consider:
+If you are an employer who already offers access to a registered superannuation scheme you:

-- converting your existing scheme to a KiwiSaver scheme
+- are no longer able to convert your existing scheme to a KiwiSaver scheme, and

 Alternatively you can continue to operate your existing scheme independently of KiwiSaver.